aalfiann/message-dictionary/README.md

 - `dirPath` is required.
 - `init()` is to set the configuration.
 - `load()` is to load locales file data into memory.
-- This library is working like singleton, so you don't need to always load and re-init.
+- This library is working like singleton.
+Once this called, this will shared globally, so you don't need to always load and re-init.

 ### Get List